FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/what-is-oauth.md

 Programs use access tokens to make requests on a user's behalf.
 As mentioned above, the access token denotes a particular application's permission to access certain elements of a user's data.

 Access tokens are, per the specification, opaque to the Client.
-While some Authorization Servers generate access tokens that have internal structure, such as JSON Web Tokens, others do not.
+While some Authorization Servers generate access tokens that have internal structure, such as JSON Web Tokens (JWT), others do not.

 Access tokens must be kept private, both in transit and at rest.
 Passing the token through non-encrypted channels makes it easier for replay attacks which is why it’s recommended for OAuth2 flows to always use TLS.

 #### Client Ids

-OAuth2 typically requires static, out of band initial configuration.
+OAuth 2.0 typically requires static, out of band initial configuration.
 For example, before an application can call the GMail API to retrieve contact information on behalf of a user, it must first receive approval from Google.
 This process is called "Client Registration" and can be done manually or, in certain circumstances, programmatically.

 During Client registration, the third party application provides information like the client type, a redirect URL where the authorization code can be sent, and other related information including a website and description.
 The Authorization Server then generates a client Id and a client secret.